mariFelix/Bioinfo-Toolbox/README.md

 * The descriptor
 * The format of the data found in the database

 If the 4th option is chosen, the user can download the data previously found with option 1 to 3.
-For this, the script must be rerun with option 4 after being run wiht option 1 to 3.
+For this, the script must be rerun with option 4 after being run with option 1 to 3.

 # extendSmooth.py